 The Goal Explorer Page

-The goal explorer home page has six main features.
+The goal explorer home page has seven main features.
 These are shown in "List view" below.

 These features allow you to: